rust-lang/book/src/ch03-02-data-types.md

               "August", "September", "October", "November", "December"];
 ```

-You would write an array’s type by using square brackets, and within the
+More generally, you would write an array’s type by using square brackets, and within the
 brackets include the type of each element, a semicolon, and then the number of
 elements in the array, like so: